mongodb/mongo-c-driver/README.md

 The error handling conventions are still a work in progress but will be consistent and complete for the 0.5 release.

+# Docs
+The docs are built using Sphinx and Doxygen.
+If you have these tools install, then can build the docs with scons:

+    scons docs

+The html docs will appear in docs/html.

 # TODO
 * building on windows
 * more documentation